DallanQ/7_wonders_duel/QA.md

 [removal-8th-wonder](https://boardgamegeek.com/thread/1812074/removal-8th-wonder)

-> When my opponent has build her 4 wonders, and I haven't build one, do I have to remove one of my wonders immediatly or can I decide later in the game?
+> When my opponent has build her 4 wonders, and I haven't build one, do I have to remove one of my wonders immediately or can I decide later in the game?

 The rulebook answers this on page 11: